Alexander Wells (California judge): Career

 He was admitted to the bar about 1842, and practiced law in New York City.
 He also entered politics as a Democrat, and was a member of the New York State Assembly in 1846.

 About 1850, he moved to California.
-On April 1852, he was appointed a temporary Associate Justice of the California Supreme Court, to serve during the absence of Justice Solomon Heydenfeldt, and remained on the bench until October.
+In April 1852, he was appointed a temporary Associate Justice of the California Supreme Court, to serve during the absence of Justice Solomon Heydenfeldt, and remained on the bench until October.

 In 1852, he won the Democratic nomination in a special election for Associate Justice of the Supreme Court of California, defeating the incumbent Alexander O. Anderson who had been appointed to the vacancy caused by the resignation of Henry A. Lyons.
 On November 2, 1852, Wells was elected for the remainder of the term, which expired at the end of 1854.
 In 1854, he was nominated for election to a full term, but died before the election.
 One historian summed up his judicial career as follows: "The sixth associate justice, Alexander Wells, who came to the bench in 1853 at the age of 59,[sic] died a year later, leaving no published legal mark on the court".